holland01/YAQ3R/README.md

 grids in the texture unit test.
 Also fixed an issue which required disabling depth writes for transparent surfaces (unless otherwise specified).

+**3/25/16**

 #### todo

-- Get Emscripten build re-up and running
+- Get Emscripten build re-up and running. (in progress):

+Almost finished; in the process of properly packaging the asset files to reduce memory overhead from browser limitations.
+What's left to do is figure out exactly how these separately packaged files can be automatically included in the compiled version.
+For example, does one specify a flag for preloading asset bundles during compilation?

 - Optimize program data uploads ( see *Shader Programs* entry for **3/7**)
 - Work on sky effects